ChicoState/smartinsulin-ux/README.md

 #### Usability Issues Identified

 * **Accessibility Concerns:**
-  - A user found that the app’s navigation was difficult for our visually impaired persona, James, as it didn't fully support speech-to-text features.
+  - A user found that the app’s navigation was difficult for our visually impaired persona, James, as it did not fully support speech-to-text features.
 However, this issue was due to user error, as most devices offer these apps.
 * **Bolus Rate Confusion:**
   - Our persona, Tyler (caregiver) was unsure how to adjust bolus settings for his daughter.
 * **Setup Completion Ambiguity:**